-Clinically-led commissioning provides a particularly fruitful topic area in which to use this approach, as the desire to increase the involvement of clinicians in commissioning services is an ideological commitment rather than an approach based upon any particular body of theory.
+Clinically-led commissioning provides a particularly fruitful topic area in which to use this approach, as the desire to increase the involvement of clinicians in commissioning services is an ideological (and rhetorical, given the considerable power and influence of the medical profession) commitment rather than an approach based upon any particular body of theory.
 Thus, whilst the development of the quasi-market and an approach based upon contracting for goods and services is underpinned by a sizeable body of economic and socio-legal theory (see below), the involvement of clinicians in planning and commissioning services relies upon a belief that clinicians will have a better understanding of patient needs and appropriate services than their managerial colleagues.
 This belief is not grounded in any theories of organisational or human behaviour, but rests upon an ideological commitment which owes something to the denigration of managerial work common in public discourse since the 1980s (Learmonth, 1997).
 In keeping with the drive to involve hospital clinicians in the management of secondary care services (Llewellyn, 2001), clinical involvement in commissioning is claimed to be an obvious ‘good’, without necessarily any underpinning evidence or justification.
-In chapter 4 we explore this in more depth, reviewing the evidence relating to clinically-led commissioning, and providing detailed evidence as to the conditions and contexts within which clinical knowledge may be of use in the commissioning process.
+In chapter 4 we explore this in more depth, reviewing the evidence relating to primary care-led commissioning, and providing detailed evidence as to the conditions and contexts within which clinical knowledge may be of use in the commissioning process.

 More generally, our work has drawn upon a variety of theories relevant to policy implementation exploring the roles and impact of national policy actors such as the Department of health and NHS England and local policy actors such as clinical commissioning groups and local authorities.
 In particular, our research has focused on the interaction between national and local policy makers and how national policy is interpreted and implemented at a local level.
 Examining policy design at a macro level and policy implementation at meso and micro levels are providing a more complex, but also a more realistic, picture of the policy process.
 Traditional views of national policy implementation rest on theories of ‘top down’ implementation processes predicated on what are now more widely seen as three questionable assumptions: a chronological order in which policy intentions precede action; a linear view of the policy process underpinned by a causal link between policy intentions, policy actions and results; and a hierarchy within which policy formation is more important than policy implementation (Hupe and Hill, 2015).
 While the NHS is generally viewed as a centrally driven hierarchal organisation the NHS in the UK has always been characterised by both geographical and organisational criteria and the history of the health service is one that has seen the balance between centralisation and decentralisation in a state of constant flux.
 The reforms of 2010 and more recent developments following the Five Year Forward View, are, in many ways just one more manifestation of the NHS continuing to wrestle with this conundrum, with repeated reorganisations motivated, in part at least, by the need to manage the tension between operational efficiency and responsiveness to local needs (assumed to be supported by local autonomy) and central control (Exworthy et al., 2010).